m1rp/11ty-blog/src/posts/url-shortener.md

 What I've found works for me is making small tool that I need or want, scratching my own itch so to speak, with the intention of actually using it.
 That second part is quite important to me, I can't stay motivated if I'm making something for no real reason.
 For me, actually making small things and launching them is the best way to learn something.

-So I decided to make a URL shortener!
+So I decided to make a URL shortener using [Express](https://expressjs.com/) and  [TypeScript](https://www.typescriptlang.org/)!
 It ticks all the boxes: it can be as simple or as over-engineered as I want, I get the opportunity to get familliar with a stack I don't use that often, and I can actually use it!

 There are 2 parts to this project:
   - the [code](#code)